 UC Santa Barbara ranks among higher-education leaders in the United States and Canada as one of only 62 research-intensive institutions elected to membership in the prestigious Association of American Universities.

-- In its annual ranking of the top 500 universities, Leiden University ranked UC Santa Barbara number 2 in the world in terms of impact in the field of the sciences.
+- In its 2013 ranking of the top 500 universities, Leiden University ranked UC Santa Barbara number 2 in the world in terms of impact in the field of the sciences.